cotes2020/jekyll-theme-chirpy/_posts/01AWS/Network/NetworkSegment/2020-07-18-VPC-monitor.md

 ### Flow logs basics
 VPC Flow Logs
-1. <font color=red> captures accepted and rejected traffic flow information </font> that goes to and from all network interfaces in your VPC or in the selected resource.
+1. <font color=OrangeRed> captures accepted and rejected traffic flow information </font> that goes to and from all network interfaces in your VPC or in the selected resource.
    - <font color=LightSlateBlue> troubleshoot connectivity and security issues </font>
      - why specific traffic is not reaching an instance
    - <font color=LightSlateBlue> test network access rules </font>